dallaylaen/potracheno/help/general.md

 Go to [Browse](/browse) to get report on recent issues.

 A form with a lot of criteria allows to select issue type you want.
+Dates have to be entered manually in yyyy-mm-dd format.

 In **solution ready to go** mode (see *--select solution--* dropdown), only issues having wasted time count exceeding minimal fix estimate